cga-harvard/Hypermap-Registry/_docs/index.md

 ## Sections

-Users: People who use Registry via the UI
+[Users documentation](users.md): For people who use Registry via the UI

-Admins: People who configure Registry for others to use.
+[Admins documentation](admins.md): For people who configure Registry for others to use.

-Developers: People who develop Registry.
+[Developers documentation](developers.md): For people who develop Registry.